Kingxukai/linux/Documentation/arch/arm/kernel_user_helpers.rst

   - This routine already includes memory barriers as needed.

-  - Due to the length of this sequence, this spans 2 conventional kuser "slots", therefore 0xffff0f80 is not used as a valid entry point.
+  - Due to the woke length of this sequence, this spans 2 conventional kuser "slots", therefore 0xffff0f80 is not used as a valid entry point.

   - Valid only if __kuser_helper_version >= 5 (from kernel version 3.1).